 One of the things I have so admired about Sullivan Productions is their breath-taking cinematic scenery and it has carried through to this cookbook!

 The only draw back that I feel I must share is how the book was bound and it's size.
 In regards to size, it is the same width as a standard DVD case size and is only one inch longer in length.

 The book is held together with only two heavy duty staples.
-I've been careful but the cover is bending and the edges of the cover has started to fray and I've only had this cookbook for a week.
+I've been careful but the cover is bending and the edges of the cover have started to fray even though I have only had this cookbook for a week.
 Obviously the cover and the two large staples may not pass the test of a well used and loved book.